Lucas Hnath Updates, Invigorates Ibsen Classic

-In Hnath’s new play, already the winner of lots of awards in New York last, Nora (spectacular Mary Beth Fisher) returns to this loveless home fifteen years later.
-She’s no longer the little “doll” who danced for her husband, Helmer (hypnotic John Judd), the banker.
+In Hnath’s new play, already the winner of lots of awards in New York, Nora (spectacular Mary Beth Fisher) returns to this loveless home fifteen years later.
+She’s no longer the little “doll” who danced for her husband Helmer (hypnotic John Judd), the town banker.
 Now she’s a ramrod straight, imposing, and articulate feminist writer.
 The tables are turned, in this 21st Century comedy.

-We are shocked and amused by confrontation and manipulation of the older housekeeper Anne-Marie (terrific Nancy E. Carroll) who, Nora left to raise three kids.
-Anne-Marie insists on Nora’s selfishness, self-centered choices.
+We are shocked and amused by the confrontation and manipulation of the older housekeeper Anne-Marie (terrific Nancy E. Carroll), who raised Nora’s daughter.
+Anne-Marie insists on Nora’s selfish and self-centered choices.
 Anne-Marie makes us understand the price she, too, has paid for Nora’s exit.
-They are funny as they feud, setting a grotesque tone for Hnath’s brilliantly written new classic.
+They are funny as they feud, setting a grotesque tone for Hnath’s brilliantly written revised classic.